samuelfneumann/GoLearn/README.md

 So far, the following environment wrappers are implemented:

 * `TileCoding`: Tile codes environmental observations
+* `AverageReward`: Converts an environment to the average reward formulation, returning the differential reward at each timestep and tracking/updating the policy's average reward estimate over time.
+This wrapper easily converts any algorithm to its differential counterpart.

 It is easy to implement your own environment wrapper.
 All you need to do